mmmirrra/mmmirrra.github.io/_posts/2023-08-07-MultimediaSystem-dataCompression.markdown

 - MPEG is an algorithm that compresses using prediction and interpolation techniques by taking advantage of the high correlation between adjacent frames
   - However, since random access must be possible, frames that can be restored with only the information contained in the current frame must be inserted regularly
 - Therefore, the types of frames inserted are
-  - I frame : Compressed frame
+  - I frame: Compressed frame
-  - P frame : Frame for prediction only
+  - P frame: Frame for prediction only
-  - B frame : Frame for interpolation
+  - B frame: Frame for interpolation
 <br />
 - Frames of MPEG video
   - GOP (Group Of Picture)